ryanmaclean/OpenBSD-firewall/README.md

 the ideas and updated them to new versions of OpenBSD and cleaned up the repository a little bit. :-)

-And I'm it for personal use at home.
+And I'm using it at home.

 ## Install